dvenor/salesforcefoundation.github.io/_posts/2014-11-24-table-driven-trigger-management.md

       }
     }

-This class creates a new `CampaignMember` for each closed-won opportunity belonging to a campaign, that has a contact role defined.
-It also creates a relationship between the contact that referred the opportunity and the campaign member.
+This class creates a new `CampaignMember` for each Closed-Won Opportunity belonging to a Campaign that has a Contact role defined.
+It also creates a relationship between the referring Contact and the new Campaign member.
 (This class is taken from the DF14 “Extend and Customize the Nonprofit Starter Pack” session.
 Full recording available online.)

 Note the **`global`** class declaration.
-This is necessary for our TDTM implementation classes to be dynamically instantiated from our Trigger Handler.
-If you use the `public` identifier instead, you will not get an error, but won’t see the expected behavior.
-It will be as if the class doesn’t exist or is inactive.
+This declaration is necessary for our TDTM implementation classes to be dynamically instantiated from our Trigger Handler.
+If you use the `public` identifier instead, you won't get an error, but you won’t see the expected behavior either.
+It will appear as if the class doesn’t exist or is inactive.

 ## Additional Information

-Another interesting component of this design that we use internally and that is also available for you, as you can see in the example above, is our **`DmlWrapper`**.
-This is a class that we use to store all (or most of) the records to perform DML on in the current transaction.
-This way we can just make one DML operation of each type (insert, update, etc.) at the end of the transaction.
-DML can also be performed at any point during the transaction, if there are operations or business logic that requires it (for example the creation of a record with a reference to other record created in the same transaction), but any other independent DML can be saved for the end.
+Another interesting component of this design that we use internally and that's also available for you is our **`DmlWrapper`** (see above).
+We use this class to store all (or most of) the records on which we want to perform DML in the current transaction.
+This lets us make just one DML operation of each type (insert, update, etc.) at the end of the transaction.
+DML can also happen at any point during the transaction, if there are operations or business logic that require it (for example the creation of a record with a reference to another record created in the same transaction), but we can save any other independent DML for the end.

-This is the beginning of the `DmlWrapper` declaration, where we can see the data structures that we use to store the records to the processed:
+This is the beginning of the `DmlWrapper` declaration, where we can see the data structures that we use to store the records we want processed:

     global class DmlWrapper {
         global List<SObject> objectsToInsert = new List<SObject>();